Projects that have been created using CS+ can be ported to the e² studio environment in either of the following two ways.

 - Select [Import…] from the [File] menu of the e² studio or the pop-up menu produced by right-clicking in the project explorer pane.

-- From [General], select [Renesas Common Project File] or [Renesas CA78K0R Project], then click [Next >] in the dialog box of the e² studio.
+- From [General], select [Renesas CS+ Project for CC-RX and CC-RL] or [Renesas CS+ Project for CA78K0R/CA78K0], then click [Next >] in the dialog box of the e² studio.

 - Specify the project file from CS+ (*.rcpe) to be converted in [Select file] and import the project.